 The Ink Business Preferred® Credit Card is incredibly popular with business owners thanks to the fact that it doles out Chase Ultimate Rewards points.
 Rewards you earn with this card can be used to book travel directly through the Chase travel portal, but you can also transfer your points to Chase airline and hotel partners at a 1:1 basis.
 This means that 100,000 Chase Ultimate Rewards points earned with this card can be turned into 100,000 Southwest Rapid Rewards points or United miles, or even 100,000 World of Hyatt or Marriott Bonvoy points.

-To start you off, the Ink Business Preferred is currently offering a welcome bonus of 100,000 points (worth $1,250 in travel when you redeem through Chase Ultimate Rewards®) after you spend $15,000 on qualifying purchases with your card within three months of account opening.
-You’ll also get the chance to earn 3X points per $1 on up to $150,000 spent on travel, shipping purchases, Internet, cable and phone purchases and advertising with social media sites and search engines (then 1X points) and 1X points on everything else.
+The Ink Business Preferred is currently offering a welcome bonus of 100,000 points (worth $1,250 in travel when you redeem through Chase Ultimate Rewards®) after you spend $15,000 on qualifying purchases with your card within three months of account opening.
+You’ll also get the chance to earn 3X points per $1 on up to $150,000 spent on travel, shipping purchases, internet, cable and phone purchases, and advertising with social media sites and search engines (then 1X points) and 1X points on everything else.
 A $95 annual fee applies, but the first-year bonus makes up for it several times over.

 Consider this card if you want flexible redemption options

 While you can use Chase Ultimate Rewards points for travel, you can also cash in these points for other flexible options.
-For example, 100,000 points can be turned into a $1,000 statement credit, $1,000 in gift cards to restaurants and retailers, merchandise and more.
+For example, 100,000 points can be turned into a $1,000 statement credit or $1,000 in gift cards to restaurants and retailers, merchandise and more.

 The Business Platinum Card® from American Express: Best for luxury travel perks

-The Business Platinum Card® from American Express lets consumers earn 5X points on flights and prepaid hotels booked through AmexTravel.com, which can quickly add up.
+The Business Platinum Card® from American Express lets consumers earn 5X points on flights and prepaid hotels booked through AmexTravel.com.
 Cardholders also earn 1.5X points for purchases over $5,000, which highly favors businesses that have a lot of high-dollar expenses throughout the month.

-The welcome offer to look forward to includes earning 75,000 Membership Rewards® points after you spend $15,000 on eligible purchases with the Business Platinum Card within the first 3 months of Card Membership.
+The welcome offer to look forward to includes earning 120,000 Membership Rewards points after you spend $15,000 on eligible purchases with the card within the first three months.

 It’s also important to note that, when you redeem points for eligible airfare with this card, you’ll get 35 percent of your points back (up to 500,000 back per year).

-Consider this card if you want luxury perks when you travel
+Consider this card if you want luxury perks and generous statement credits

-In terms of major travel benefits, the Amex Business Platinum comes with no foreign transaction fees, a $200 airline fee credit each year, a credit for Global Entry or TSA Precheck membership and the ability to visit Priority Pass Select or Centurion airport lounges.
+In terms of major travel benefits, the Amex Business Platinum comes with no foreign transaction fees, a $200 airline fee credit each year, up to a $100 credit for Global Entry or TSA PreCheck membership every five years, up to $179 back per year on a Clear membership, the ability to visit Priority Pass Select or Centurion airport lounges and more.